metrumresearchgroup/TFLGenerator/README.md

-# TFL package documentation
+# TFL generator documentation

 TFL R package documentation can be found [here](https://metrumresearchgroup.github.io/TFL/).
+The GUI is still a work in progress.

 # Installation